Native American Art with Roots

 After 25 years of working in clay, my hands have developed chronic tendinitis.
 The pain of throwing on the potter’s wheel became so great, I had to make the difficult decision to give it up – the wheel, not the clay!

-So in early 2017 I began to take my carvings to the wall, making sculpture that brings a forth an emotional connection to the story.
+So in early 2017 I began to take my carvings to the wall, making sculpture that brings forth an emotional connection to the story.
 Totem Sticks emerged along with figurative sculpture and some other new surprises.
 I love surprises, don’t you?

 In 2020, Sam & I have decided to slow our pace a bit, so you won’t find me at the big shows (Indian Market, Heard Museum, Eiteljorg, Red Earth, etc.) Another hard decision, but the physical demands of life on the show circuit have become more than we want at this stage of our lives.
-But I won’t be giving up clay any time soon, so you can still find my work on this fancy new website, as well at these fine galleries:
+I won’t be giving up clay any time soon, so you can still find my work on this fancy new website, as well at these fine galleries:

 - Worrell Gallery in Santa Fe